PersonalTransport/DashboardUI/README.md

 - data is sent asynchronously from the tablet when a button push modifies that button's state (specifically for modifiable buttons)
 - the screen is updated asynchronously when a command is sent to change (for non-modifiable buttons (speed, battery))
 - the turn signals are modifiable both through user input and communication protocol (using the message data encoding mentioned above)
+- Hash for hazard may be incorrect (algorithm was provided to us, hash of string "Hazard" returns -1)